AliceO2Group/QualityControl/doc/PostProcessing.md

 }
 ```

 Data sources are defined by filling the corresponding structure, as in the example below.
 For the key `"type"` use the value `"repository"` if you access a Monitor Object and `"repository-quality"` if that should be a Quality (this will be unified in the future).
-The fields `"path"` and `"name"` should point to the object in the repository.
+The `"names"` array should point to one or more objects under a common `"path"` in the repository.
 The values of `"reductorName"` and `"moduleName"` should point to a full name of a data Reductor and a library where it is located.
 One can use the Reductors available in the `Common` module or write their own by inheriting the interface class.

 ``` json
 {